moliver28/research-handbook/content/handbook/business-technology/data-team/platform/ci-for-ds-pipelines/index.md

 This section covers, in detail, the mechanisms behind how these pipelines is created and configured. **If you are just interested in getting your data science CI training pipeline up and running, skip directly to the [Model Training Step-by-Step Instructions](/handbook/business-technology/data-team/platform/ci-for-ds-pipelines#model-training-step-by-step-instructions)**

-**If you are just interested in getting your data science CI scoring pipeline up and running, skip directly to the [Model Scoring Step-by-Step Instructions](/handbook/business-technology/data-team/platform/ci-for-ds-pipelines#model-training-step-by-step-instructions)**
+**If you are just interested in getting your data science CI scoring pipeline up and running, skip directly to the [Scoring and Productionalization Step-by-Step Instructions](/handbook/business-technology/data-team/platform/ci-for-ds-pipelines#score-and-productionalization-step-by-step-instructions)**

 ### Key Repository Files